lingtalfi/Autumn/README.md

 Autumn setup
 -----------
-2020-03-31
+2020-03-31 -> 2020-04-01

 In autumn, a task is basically a file.
-We manage different tasks by creating different files, and call them via the **npm run** command.
+We manage different tasks by creating different files, and call them directly via the **node** command (i.e. node mytask.js).

+A common way to organize autumn scripts is to use the **npm run** command.

 So for instance if you just want to minify your css, you create your file **minify.js** (for instance) and put the code in it (follow the tutorial below to know what code exactly to put inside that file), then add the minify script in your **package.json**: